OutSystems/docs-product/src/integration-with-systems/rest/troubleshoot-a-rest-api.md

 ## View REST API Logs directly from the database

-Customers with access to the database cab also query related to an action and see all related details by doing the following:
+Customers with access to the database can also see all related details by doing the following:

 1. Access the database on the selected environment.